Lee-Sutton/rfm/readme.md

 RFM analysis is a common tool used among the sector to segment their donors.
 RFM allows fundraisers to target specific clusters of donors with communications that are much more relevant for their particular behavior – and thus generate much higher rates of response, plus increased loyalty and donor lifetime value.
 Like other segmentation methods, an RFM model is a powerful way to identify groups of donors for special treatment.

+In this assignment, you will be building a function to compute RFM values.

 ## Recency, Frequency, and Monetary
 - Recency: How much time has elapsed since a donors last donation?
 - Frequency: How often has a donor donated during a particular period of time?